-We have put together a list of all the seeds available at seednsow.co.uk that you can start sowing this month.
+We have put together a list of all the seeds available at seednsow.co.uk that you can start sowing in May.
 There are so many delicious, organic vegetables you can start growing and beautiful flowers to brighten up your garden!

 We have even included some helpful growing tips for you!

 Grow your own fresh Spinach at home.
 Perfect in our opinion with almost anything, such as pasta, salads, quiches, smoothies, and more!

 When to sow: February to May and August to September, or indoors all year round!

 When to harvest: 6 weeks after planting your seeds.